Millyna/ARM-Criu/README.md

 * Other options
     * CONFIG_INOTIFY_USER=y (File systems -> Inotify support for userspace)

-My version of the customer config is here --- **Insert Link for files**

-Once the config has been created, full kernel needs to be built cross-compiling for ARM including modules and firmware.
+Once the config has been created, full kernel needs to be built cross-compiled for ARM including modules and firmware.

-Custom images from the kernel and customer modules need to be put onto the Raspberry Pi, then rebooted to the new Kernel.
+Custom images from the kernel and custom modules need to be put onto the Raspberry Pi, then rebooted to the new Kernel.

 Step 2:
 Download and install criu: